YuhanZhen/SAGM-for-Credit-Risk-Prediction/README.md

 - Python 3.6
 - Pytorch 1.1.0

-All the depedent packages can be found on `requirements.txt`, you can use pip wheel to install these packages: `pip install -r requirements.txt -v`
+All the dependent packages can be found on `requirements.txt`, you can use pip wheel to install these packages: `pip install -r requirements.txt -v`

 ## Citation

 Please cite our paper if you use the code:

+## License

+MIT